-In fact, new research by Monash University Accident Research Centre found that 35% of people who are blind or have low vision have had a collision or near-collision with an electric / hybrid vehicle and 78% of people surveyed have had a collision or near-collision with a bicycle.
+A report by Vision Australia and Monash University Accident Research Centre (MUARC) reveals 35% of people who are blind or have low vision surveyed had either a collision or near-collision with an electric or hybrid vehicle.

 Each year, it is estimated the number of electric vehicles purchased will grow and by 2050 they will make up 90% of the entire vehicle fleet.